-While choosing a flour to use in your homemade dog treat recipes seems simple, you may be wondering which flours are the best options for your dog.
+While choosing flour to use in your homemade dog treat recipes seems simple, you may want to know which flour is the best option for your dog.

 The good news is that you can use all type of flour.
 However, white flour does not provide nutritional value, so it is preferable to avoid it when preparing treats for your furry friend.

 When you use flour to prepare dog treats you have to know what your dog’s specific needs are.
 For example, some dogs do better with a gluten-free or low-glycemic flour option.